hasura/ndc-storage/docs/configuration.md

 The configuration file `configuration.yaml` contains a list of storage clients.
 Every client has common settings:

-- `id`: the unque identity name of the client.
+- `id`: the unique identity name of the client.
 This setting is optional unless there are many configured clients.
 - `type`: type of the storage provider.
-Accept one of `s3`, `gs`.
+Accept one of `s3`, `gs` and `azblob`.
 - `defaultBucket`: the default bucket name.
-- `authenticaiton`: the authentication setting.
+- `authentication`: the authentication setting.
 - `endpoint`: the base endpoint of the storage server.
 Required for other S3 compatible services such as MinIO, Cloudflare R2, DigitalOcean Spaces, etc...
 - `publicHost`: is used to configure the public host for presigned URL generation if the connector communicates privately with the storage server through an internal DNS.
 If this setting isn't set the host of the generated URL will be a private DNS that isn't accessible from the internet.
 - `region`: (optional) region of the bucket going to be created.